Fed missed warning signs in 2007 as crisis gained steam

 "I do think that the deterioration of the financial markets since we last met has been quite remarkable and quite profound," Fed Governor Kevin Warsh said in December.

-The Fed has been in crisis-fighting mode ever since, even through the economy began to turn around in the summer of 2009.
+The Fed has been in crisis-fighting mode ever since, even though the economy began to turn around in the summer of 2009.
 Unemployment has come down sharply from a peak of 10 percent in reached in October 2009, but remains at a historically elevated 7.8 percent.

 Just last month, the Fed decided to extend its bond-buying stimulus at a monthly pace of $85 billion.
 But with the economy recovering, albeit too slowly to make substantial progress on unemployment, there are growing doubts within the central bank about the efficacy and possible risks of unorthodox monetary policies.